Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Introduction

 \subsection{Organization of the paper}

-In Section \ref{Basics}, we provide background on spaces of knots and links, graphs, orientations of graphs, graph cohomology, and fiberwise integration via the cross product in singular homology.
+In Section \ref{Basics}, we provide background and general preliminaries on spaces of knots and links, graphs, orientations of graphs, graph cohomology, gluing manifolds with corners, fiberwise integration, and the pushforward via the Serre spectral sequence.

-In Section \ref{Section3}, we define a compactification of configuration spaces.
+In Section \ref{Section3}, we define a compactification of configuration spaces via iterated blowups.
 This compactification, which is ``smaller'' than that of Fulton--Macpherson and Axelrod--Singer, previously appeared in the preprint of Kuperberg and Thurston on 3-manifold invariants \cite{KuperbergThurston}.

 In Section \ref{Section4}, we define bundles over spaces of links whose fibers are the compactified configuration spaces from Section \ref{Section3}.
-We review the construction of real cohomology classes in spaces of knots and links by fiberwise integration of forms, as in the work of Bott and Taubes \cite{BottTaubes} and Cattaneo et al \cite{CCRL-AGT}.
-Although our main gluing construction makes no direct use of real coefficients or de Rham cohomology, we need this material to establish the nontriviality of our classes.
+We review the construction of real cohomology classes in spaces of knots and links by fiberwise integration of forms, as in the work of Bott and Taubes \cite{BottTaubes} and Cattaneo et al.~ \cite{CCRL-AGT}.
+This work is reviewed for the sake of relating our construction to it, and thus establishing its nontriviality.

-In Section \ref{GluingSection}, we describe the gluings of the compactified configuration space bundles described in Section \ref{Section3}.
-This construction involves gluing, folding, and collapsing various codimension-1 faces, while still leaving some faces to the relative locus.
-Section \ref{GluingSection} is perhaps the most technical part of the paper, due to careful accounting of orientations (mainly for the case of $d$ odd).
-Ultimately, we establish that the glued space has fundamental cycle, as well as a map to an appropriate quotient of a (symmetric) product of spheres.
+In Section \ref{GluingSection}, we describe the gluings of the compactified configuration space bundles defined in Section \ref{Section3}.
+This construction involves gluing, folding, and collapsing various codimension-1 faces, while leaving some faces to the relative locus.
+Using general results from Section \ref{Basics} on spaces thus constructed, we establish that the glued space has fundamental class, as well as a map to an appropriate quotient of a product of spheres.

-In Section \ref{HTrivialityOfBT}, we show that the Bott--Taubes configuration space bundle, and moreover the bundle of glued configuration spaces constructed in Section \ref{GluingSection}, has the cohomology of a product.

-In Section \ref{Results}, we deduce our main theorem, Theorem \ref{MainTheorem}.
-Using the results of Section \ref{HTrivialityOfBT} on the glued bundle constructed in Section \ref{GluingSection} (and the cross product in homology), we construct cohomology classes which form an integer lattice among the classes obtained by integration of forms.
-We discuss some examples, such as the type-2 invariant for knots and the (type-2) triple linking number for long links.
+In Section \ref{Results}, we prove our Main Theorem, Theorem \ref{MainTheorem}.
+Using the glued bundle from Section \ref{GluingSection}, the Serre spectral sequence, and a lemma from Section \ref{Basics}, we construct cohomology classes which form an integer lattice among the classes obtained by integration of forms.
+We discuss some examples, like the type-2 invariant for knots and the triple linking number for long links.